mustafamyldz/YouTube-user-data-analysis/README.md

 You can run the program yourself, get your youtube api token into a config.txt and download the clientsecret.json from https://console.cloud.google.com/apis/credentials.

-Then run API_Requests, LikeAPI, SubAPI, data_cleanup and now youre free to use any script you like for your data.csv
+Then run API_Requests, LikeAPI, SubAPI, data_cleanup and now you're free to use any script you like for your data.csv